Privacy Policy

 Legal basis:

-Enable personalised advertising, retargeting or reach measurement across different services.
+These enable personalised advertising, retargeting or reach measurement across various services.
 Example: Google Ads, remarketing, app tracking.

 Legal basis: